-- 17. Randomly select one pay period during the fiscal period.
-For the 5 employees/officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
+- B. Randomly select one pay period during the fiscal period.
+For the 5 employees/officials selected under #9A above, obtain attendance records and leave documentation for the pay period, and: - i.
+Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
 (Note: Generally, an elected official is not eligible to earn leave and does not document his/her attendance and leave.
-However, if the elected official is earning leave according to policy and/or contract, the official should document his/her daily attendance and leave.) - b) Observe that supervisors approved the attendance and leave of the selected employees/officials. - c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records.
+However, if the elected official is earning leave according to policy and/or contract, the official should document his/her daily attendance and leave.) - ii.
+Observe that supervisors approved the attendance and leave of the selected employees/officials. - iii.
+Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records. - iv.
+Observe the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file.

-18. Obtain a listing of those employees/officials that received termination payments during the fiscal period and management's representation that the list is complete.
-Randomly select two employees/officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations, agree the hours to the employee/officials' cumulate leave records, and agree the pay rates to the employee/officials' authorized pay rates in the employee/officials' personnel files.
+C. Obtain a listing of those employees/officials that received termination payments during the fiscal period and management's representation that the list is complete.
+Randomly select two employees/officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations, agree the hours to the employee/officials' cumulate leave records, and agree the pay rates to the employee/officials' authorized pay rates in the employee/officials' personnel files, and agree the termination payment to the entity policy.

-19. Obtain management's representation that employer and employee portions of payroll taxes, retirement contributions, health insurance premiums, and workers' compensation premiums have been paid, and associated forms have been filed, by required deadlines.
+D. Obtain management's representation that employer and employee portions of payroll taxes, retirement contributions, health insurance premiums, and workers' compensation premiums have been paid, and associated forms have been filed, by required deadlines.

-Results of SAUP: Management provided representation that employer and employee portions of payroll tax, retirement contributions, health insurance premiums and workers compensation premiums have been paid, and associated forms have been filed, by required deadlines.
+Results of SAUP: No exceptions noted.
+Management provided representation that employer and employee portions of payroll tax, retirement contributions, health insurance premiums and workers compensation premiums have been paid, and associated forms have been filed, by required deadlines.

-Ethics
+10) Ethics

-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a.
-Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period.
+- A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A, obtain ethics documentation from management, and: - i.
+Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170;

-b.
+ii.
 Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.